 Depreciation on Devices, Equipment and / or Furniture Used for Business Purposes

 Depreciation rates vary from device to device, i.e. a laptop will depreciate at a different rate to a cellphone.
-TaxTim offers a handy online calculator to determine the depreciation amount you can claim per device.
+TaxTim offers a handy Wear and Tear calculator to determine the depreciation amount you can claim per device.